Why the humanitarian sector needs to make cybersecurity a priority

 Technology has helped many humanitarian organizations to improve their crisis response.
 But inadequate cybersecurity can leave them vulnerable to attack

-Diploma in Business - Information Systems, Algonquin College; Postgraduate Diploma (PgD) in Telecoms Regulation & Policy, University of the West Indies; Master of Laws (LLM) in Internet Law & Policy, University of Strathclyde; Master of Business Administration (MBA), University of Leicester; and has completed executive education programs at Florida International University, Nanyang Technological University, University of Oxford and Boston University.
-Possesses several industry certifications in engineering, IT auditing, cybersecurity, privacy & data protection, and business continuity management.
+Niel holds a Master of Laws (LLM) from the University of Strathclyde specialising in privacy, cyber crime, and national security; Master of Business Administration (MBA) from the University of Leicester; Postgraduate Diploma (PgD) in Telecoms Regulation & Policy from the University West Indies; Diploma in Business Information Systems from Algonquin College; and has completed executive programs at University of Oxford, Stanford University, Nanyang Technological University, Florida International University, and Boston University.
+Possesses industry certifications in corporate governance, engineering, IT auditing, cybersecurity, privacy & data protection, and business continuity management.